tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 		- through stories of her parents and american history
 	- trying to find her own personal truth and connection to her parent's past
 		- Makes the connection through childbirth
-			-
+			- Empathy for her own mother
+		- her own hardships as a child and trying
-	- understanding her own opinions on the topic
+			- understanding her father's trauma

 In *The Best We Could Do*, Thi Bui